Newfoundland and Labrador–Quebec border: Newfoundland enters Confederation

-Therefore, the law stipulated that the borders as determined in the 1927 Privy Council decision were recognised by Canada and Newfoundland and from that time became internal rather than international borders.
+Therefore, the law stipulated that the borders as determined in the 1927 Privy Council decision were recognized by Canada and Newfoundland and from that time became internal rather than international borders.

 Land border dispute

 Problems with demarcation

 According to the 1927 Privy Council decision in London, the land border's shape was in part defined by the Laurentian Divide.
 According to Henri Dorion and Jean-Paul Lacasse, cartographers and geographers have stated that it was impossible to define the exact border based on the Privy Council's ruling, as there are polyrheic areas (belonging to both river basins at the same time) and arheic areas (belonging to neither).
 Other issues also exist; therefore, they argue that the possession of these areas should be negotiated during demarcation.

 Moreover, the area between the 52nd parallel north and the watershed is subject to an active dispute, as Quebec contends that the region was granted despite Newfoundland not requesting it (ultra petita).
 Legal scholars say this argument may have merit, but only a political resolution to the problem is possible.
 In 2018, there were no voters in the contested area registered on the Quebec electoral list.